CurveDocs/curve-resources/docs/lp/depositing/depositing-into-the-susd-pool.md

 Second, once you deposit one stable coin, **it gets split over the four different coins in the pool which means you now have exposure to all of them**.
 The first checkbox (Add all coins in a balanced proportion) allows you to deposit all four coins in the same proportion they currently are in the pool.

-If you don't want to add all your stablecoins, just click the "Use maximum amount of coins available" checkbox and enter the number of coins you wish to deposit and click "Deposit and Stake".

 ## **Confirming and staking**